-Mike Biles was elected unanimously as President of King Alfred Probus Club at the recent Annual General Meeting held on the 19 April 2019.
+Tony Smith was elected unanimously as President of King Alfred Probus Club at the recent Annual General Meeting held on the 21 April 2021.
 Our new President pledged to consolidate the work of the immediate past-President and move the Club forward in an orderly manner.
 Reflecting the all embracing vision he spoke of the strengths brought to the club by women and men.

-The Club also has an active programme of events, outings and tours organised by our Social Secretary and has links to other clubs and organisations.
-You are welcome to explore the information on this site including the detail of the meetings and speakers.
+The Club also has an active programme of events, outings and tours organised by our Social Secretary plus links to other clubs and organisations.
+You are welcome to explore the information on this site including details of meetings and speakers.

-Technology has become an important part of our lives and the Club has embraced it to foster greater outreach to its members and to the community at large.
-We plan to extend this in the coming months with the introduction of a free email newsletter to promote our activities.
+In the coming months we plan to extend contact with the introduction of a free email newsletter to promote our activities.
 You are welcome to subscribe to this free newsletter by following the link below.

 We invite you to look through the pages of our website.
 If you are interested in learning more about our Club or coming to one of our meetings please contact us using the enquiry form here.

 Or alternatively you may wish to apply directly to become a member of the Club.

 Examples of trips and outings to local attractions are included in our programme each year.
 Some highlights are shown here.

 Members have a very enjoyable time and in many instances a company will entertain us to lunch during the visit.

 We take the safety of Probus members extremely seriously and as you know we have already taken the steps to cancel the President's Celebration Lunch this month.
 In addition to this and in line with the UK Government recommendations the Committee now confirms the following decisions.